jay-uChicago/virtual_yoga_trainer_ios/README.md

 ## A Simple Mobile App that does Yoga Pose Detection
-An ios application that detects 8 yoga poses with a Tensorflow model.
+An iOS application that detects 8 yoga poses with a Tensorflow model.

 ## Demo: